What is Local Listing in SEO?

-- You also need to specify how you are going to deliver goods or services to your customers: the delivery method, service area with maximum radius from central office/store location, etc.
+- You also need to specify how you are going to deliver goods or services to your customers: the delivery method, service area with a maximum radius from the central office/store location, etc.

 - You can also add a phone number and website URL (it’s optional in GMB but highly beneficial) so that people can easily get in touch and inquire about your products or services.

 - Finally, you need to verify all business information to manage your listing.
 Google will send your verification code via postcard with the name of the respective business owner.